rotscher/emerging/README.md

 Only works with Maven 3.0.3 - 3.0.5!
 For more information go to https://github.com/rotscher/emerging/wiki

-Release 0.2.0 (May 2013)
+Release 0.2.0 (planned for May 2013)
 - integrated a build number generation algorithm in the version.override feature

   :: _mvn clean install -Dversion.override=1.2.3-RC-5_
          activate version override and provide a version                  builds with the given version

   :: _mvn clean install -Dversion.override_
          just activate version override but don't provide a version       incremented buildnumber taken from .buildnumber

   :: _mvn clean install -Dversion.override_
          with env BUILD_NUMBER set (e.g. in Jenkins/Hudson)               buildnumber taken from $BUILD_NUMBER